Benefits of using a structure with Kids at After School

 Routines help kids learn to take charge of their own activities.
 Over time, kids learn to finish homework, pack their backpacks, and clean up, without constant reminders.
 Kids love being in charge of themselves.
 This feeling increases their sense of self-confidence and competence.
 Kids who feel independent and in charge of themselves have less need to rebel.

 Kids learn the concept of “looking forward” to things they enjoy, which is an important part of making a happy accommodation with the demands of a schedule.
 The kids may want to go to the playground on any weekday, but they can understand that we always go to the playground on fun Friday and they can look forward to it.

-A schedule helps us maintain consistency in expectations for kids at after school.
+A schedule helps us maintain consistency in expectations for kids at Frisco after school care.
 With a routine, kids are more likely to stick to healthy expectations for everyone in the family, because that’s just the way we do things in our household.

 The result: a kid with healthy habits, and an after school where everything runs smoothly, everyone happier plus relieved parents.

 Importance of Structure for ADHD Kids Children with ADHD struggle with the ability to regulate themselves – to stop behaviors and also to keep their focus when there are so many distractions pulling them in different directions.
 The symptoms of ADHD lead to problems with self-control.
 As a result, children with ADHD need more external controls, regular schedules, to help to guide them in their daily routines.